 Q: What Do Judges Look for in Child Custody Cases in California?

 A: Judges will consider many factors when deciding which parent will have custody of a child.
 Many of the mitigating factors include the relationship the child has with both parents, the involvement of the child in their home, school, or community, the overall health of the child and where care will be best provided, and any substance abuse or domestic violence.
 These are taken into account with other factors as well.

 Q: Can a Mom Get Full Custody in California?

 A: Yes, a mom can receive full custody of children in California, but so can the father.
 Basing a legal decision on the gender of either party involved is illegal, as gender is a protected characteristic.
 Because of this, courts are not allowed to make custody decisions based on either parent’s gender.
 The decision for the child will be based on what is in their best interest.

 Anytime there is a legal process involving a child, it should be handled delicately.
 While the decisions are coming from the court and their parents, the child is the one who is ultimately impacted.
-Keeping you and your child’s best interests in mind is the priority of our team at the Law Offices of Dorie A. Rogers, APC.
+Keeping you and your child’s best interests in mind is the priority of our team at the Dorie A. Rogers, APC.
 Contact our offices today and find out how we can help you with your child custody case.